A piece of copper begins to develop a patina.

 - An example of a patina is a warm tone on silver after many years of use.

 Origin of patinaClassical Latin

 - a fine crust or film on bronze or copper, usually green or greenish-blue, formed by natural oxidation and often valued as being ornamental

 - any thin coating or color change resulting from age, as on old wood or silver

-- A thin greenish layer, usually basic copper sulfate, that forms on copper or copper alloys, such as bronze, as a result of corrosion.
+- A thin greenish layer, usually basic copper sulfate, that forms on copper or copper alloys, such as bronze, as a result of natural corrosion or chemical treatment.

-- The sheen on any surface, produced by age and use.
+- The sheen on a surface, such as one made of wood, produced by age and use.